-School budget votes and board of education elections are held the third Tuesday in May each year.
-Typically, the polls are open each year in the Duanesburg Elementary School lobby from 1 p.m. to 9 p.m.
+School budget votes and board of education elections are usually held the third Tuesday in May each year, with polls open in the Duanesburg Elementary School lobby from 1 p.m. to 9 p.m., unless changed by executive order of the governor.
 At other times during the school year, votes may be held when they are legally required, such as for borrowing to fund capital improvements or to gauge community sentiment on an important issue.

 Board of Education elections